Double chimney: LMS Black 5

 LMS 'Black 5' 4767 was completed on the last day of the LMS, 31 December 1947.
 It was unique amongst the 842-strong class in that it featured outside Stephenson link motion in addition to other experimental features; a double chimney, Timken roller bearings throughout and electric lighting.
 These modifications were part of a series of experiments by George Ivatt to improve the already excellent Stanier-designed Black 5.
 The double chimney was removed in 1953, owing to the already-good performance of the standard chimney and problems with the softer blast of the double chimney not clearing smoke away from the cab so well.
 4765 and 4766 had also trialled a similar double chimney, but with the standard Walschaerts valvegear.

 Some of the first BR-built Black 5s were built with Caprotti valvegear.
 A batch of twenty, 44738-44757, were built, of which the last three also had double chimneys.
 The boilers of the Caprotti engines were raised by 2 inches, further reducing the clearance for the chimney height.
-The Caprotti valveboxes were arranged with the 6.25 in inlet valves on the outside, fed by large and prominent steam pipes, and the 7 in exhaust valves on the inside.
+The Caprotti valve boxes were arranged with the 6.25 in inlet valves on the outside, fed by large and prominent steam pipes, and the 7 in exhaust valves on the inside.
 The large clearance volume which was unavoidable within the valve chest of the Caprotti's poppet valves had a similar effect to a long lead on the valve setting.
 In contrast to the Stephenson engine, this led to these engines performing well at speed but poorly for climbing.
 Although the intention for trialling the Caprotti valve gear had been to reduce maintenance, coal consumption was still important.
 These engines were considered as hungrier for coal than usual as the audibly sharp exhaust bark had an effect on the firebox draught.
 The double chimney examples though had a softer bark and so consumed less.

 A second batch of two more Caprotti-fitted engines was tried in 1951, 44686 and 44687.
 These were of a different design, with an improved mechanical drive to the camboxes, and both with double chimneys.
 To reduce the 'dead-space' volume within the valve chest, the exhaust valves were reduced in size to now be the same as the inlets.
 The mechanical drive design was considered successful and was copied for the few later Caprotti engines built for the BR Standard classes.
 The behaviour of good high-speed performance but a lack of power with low cutoffs was the same as the other engines though.
 All the Caprotti engines kept their double chimneys and it was noticeable that their still-staccato exhaust had no trouble in lifting smoke clear of the cab.